Site map © Soft Byte Ltd 2012, 2019 Photos & screen shots are for illustrative purposes and may differ slightly from actual product.

 After downloading, the CB-1 asks which carriage to use: select the knit carriage and not the lace carriage.

-When DesignaKnit’s Lace Tool has been enabled, it downloads a lace pattern in a separated form, ready for interactive knitting.
+DesignaKnit 9 (and DesignaKnit 8 with the Lace Tool enabled) download lace patterns in a separated form, ready for interactive knitting.
 You will be following knitting instructions from DesignaKnit, not from the CB-1.
 If you select the lace carriage, the CB-1 will try to interpret the downloaded pattern as unseparated lace and separate it a second time, resulting in a largely blank pattern.

 Brother KH270, KH965, KH965i, KH970 - Memory full error